anush97/MedDiagnosis/README.md

 # Medical Transcription Classification Project

 ## Overview
 This project focuses on classifying medical transcriptions into various medical specialties using advanced NLP techniques.
-By leveraging the RoBERTa model, we aim to accurately interpret the complex language of medical documents and categorize them based on their content.
+By leveraging the RoBERTa model, I aim to accurately interpret the complex language of medical documents and categorize them based on their content.

 ## Installation
 To set up the project environment, follow these steps: